 Natural areas make wonderful transitional spaces from your yard to the woods, or alongside your driveway.
 These areas often include brightly colored flowers and are frequented by butterflies and birds.
 Don’t get caught up in the impression as these areas as ugly, unorganized, messy spaces.

-It's funny to think about creating natural space - don't you simply do nothing and natural space will appear.
+It’s funny to think about creating natural space or a wild yard – don’t you simply do nothing and natural space will appear.
 While this is certainly one approach, there are many things you can do to encourage and even alter the natural spaces in your yard.

 Think about the soil… Many yards have bad soil unlike a natural wooded or fielded space.
 Consider adding a little soil or compost to get the natural space underway, especially if you are trying to plant windflowers.
 Once you area is established allow leaves and other debris to fall and turn back into soil.